simpledatatools/onetable/README.md

 ### How to run the project and get started

-We will always make sure the project is easy to get starte with right away.
+We will always make sure the project is easy to get started with right away.
 You can clone the project and begin by going through the typical Django initiation steps noted below:

 - Make sure you are in a virtualenv
 - Install everything from requirements.txt using ```pip3 install -r requirements.txt```